mayararysia/mayararysia/README.md

 I'm a Computer Technician at IFAL and I'm an undergraduate student in the Bachelor of Information Systems course at IFAL.

-I am passionate about technology, innovation, and self-improvement.
+> I am passionate about technology, innovation, and self-improvement.

-I am an enthusiast of STEM Education, Software Engineering, and Artificial Intelligence.
+> I am an enthusiast of STEM Education, Software Engineering, and Artificial Intelligence.
 I love to exchange knowledge and experiences.

-I also like coffee, tea, plants, music, series, movies, the stock market and etc.
+> I also like coffee, tea, plants, music, series, movies, the stock market and etc.

  -  **Learning :** Angular :fire:
- -  **Skills :** Java, C, Python, JavaScript, SQL Databases, POO, :gem:
+ -  **Skills :** Java, C, Python, JavaScript, SQL Databases, POO :gem:

 ## Main Technologies